-1. Open File storage with the short name of the portprototype ara::core::Result<SharedHandle<FileStorage>> proxy = OpenFileStorage(\MakeinstanceSpecifier(folder\));
+1. Open File storage with the short name of the portprototype

+'''

+ara::core::Result<SharedHandle<FileStorage>> fsRes =

+OpenFileStorage(kFolderNameIS);

+'''

-Parse the proxy to check success or error in case of failure
+Parse the ara::core::Result to check success or error in case of failure

-Parse the FileStorage object from ara::core::Result <SharedHandle<FileStorage>>
+2. Parse the FileStorage object from ara::core::Result

-FileStorage FS = std::move(proxy).Value;
+SharedHandle<FileStorage> fs = std::move(fsRes).Value();

-- Invoke the OpenFileReadWrite() with the file name to get the readwriteaccessor object ara::core::Result<UniqueHandle<ReadWriteAccessor>> file = FS.-> OpenFileReadWrite (filename\); - Perform the read operation rwa = std::move(file).Value(); pos\type pos = rwa ->getline(buf); ->read the value in the buffer until default delimiter.
+3. Invoke the OpenFileReadWrite() with the file name to get the readwriteaccessor object

+'''

+ara::core::Result<UniqueHandle<ReadWriteAccessor>> fileRes = fs->

+OpenFileReadWrite(kFileName);

+'''

+4. Perform the read operation

+UniqueHandle<ReadWriteAccessor> rwa = std::move(fileRes).Value(); ara::core::Result<ara::core::String> = rwa->ReadLine();

+Read the value in the buffer until default delimiter.

-5.4 Redundancy feature
+6.4 Redundancy feature

-This feature ensures persistent data safety for both KVS and File Storage.
-There are 2 possible ways to ensure data safety (integrity).
+This feature ensures persistent data safety for both Key-Value Storage and File Storage.
+There are three possible ways to ensure data safety (integrity).

-- 1. CRC - 2.
-M/N approach.
+- 1. CRC

+- 2. Hashes

+- 3. M out of N approach

 It is a configurable parameter.
-Based on the project need, either one or both can be configured.
+Based on the project need, either one or a combination of them can be configured.
 With respect to CRC, all the AUTOSAR CRCs are supported to configure.
-In addition to the detection of integrity M/N approach helps to recover the data if there are sufficient redundant copies available.
+In addition to the detection of integrity M out of N approach helps to recover the data if there are sufficient redundant copies available.